6 B2B SEO Case Study Insights from Real Brands

 That being said, SEO is a fast-changing field, and keeping up with new trends and developments is key for ensuring you continue ranking highly for your desired keywords.

 Strategic, in this context, means SEO-optimized.
-Organizations can create optimized landing pages with conversion-orientated keywords that rank during crucial stages of the purchasing process.
+Organizations can create optimized landing pages with conversion-orientated keywords.
+During keyword research, adequate keywords are allocated to each stage of the sales funnel, landing pages are optimized and, consequently, rank for the BoFu (bottom of the funnel) keywords

-More and more searches are now done on mobile devices, meaning you’re not only optimizing your website for desktop but also for the on-the-go experience.
-Website speed is a key factor in optimizing your website for SEO, and one that’ll continue to matter from now on.
+More and more searches are now done on mobile devices, particularly since Google’s introduction of mobile-first indexing, and designing a mobile-friendly website has become a priority.
+Website speed is a key factor in optimizing your website for SEO and user experience, and one that’ll continue to matter in the future from now on.

 Content is a key part of SEO—so much so, that it now has its own name.
 Content marketing refers to how B2B brands use content to attract and retain customers.

-Content has a number of benefits for your SEO efforts, such as:
+Content is hugely important and has a number of benefits for your SEO efforts, such as:

 It’s not as simple as it seems—your content needs to be high-quality, keyword research-informed, and quick to load.
 Poor content does little to support your SEO efforts.

-Content marketing is a key tool in SEO—it’s no surprise that almost three quarters of B2B organizations are using a content marketing strategy.
+Content marketing is a key tool in SEO—it’s no surprise that almost three quarters of B2B organizations are utilizing the benefits of a content marketing strategy.
+However, content marketing goes way beyond consistently posting blog posts.
+It’s about the quality of all the content (blog posts included) you’re creating for your brand as well as properly matching the user intent.

 As SEO grows and more and more people are finding what they need via search engines, businesses are increasingly investing in content marketing.
 We only expect this trend to continue growing.